fast-data-transfer/fast-data-transfer.github.io/perf-disk-to-disk.md

 ![Figure 4.
 The total network throughput for a Disk to disk transfer between CERN - Caltech, when only one RAID controller was used on both servers](/img/figure4.png)

+Figure 4.
+The total network throughput for a Disk to disk transfer between CERN - Caltech, when only one RAID controller was used on both servers

 ##### 2. Simple Servers